 Nasdaq believes that having lower maximum fees for ADRs under the proposed all-inclusive and standard annual fees is an equitable allocation of reasonable fees and not unfairly discriminatory because the U.S. listing is not typically an ADR's primary listing.
-In addition, because ADRs are foreign private issuers, which currently pay a maximum listing of additional shares fee of \$7,500, it is appropriate to charge ADRs a lower all-inclusive annual fee than a domestic company, which could pay a listing of additional shares fee of up to \$65,000.
-Similarly, Nasdaq believes that it is appropriate to maintain a separate fee schedule for Closed-end Funds based on their unique characteristics.
-These companies are particularly sensitive to the expenses they incur, given that they compete for investment dollars based on return.
-In addition, they need to issue shares as a primary means to expand their businesses and raise additional money to invest.
-As such, Nasdaq already applies a different annual fee and maximum quarterly listing of additional shares fee for these companies, and the proposed rule change maintains a separate, lower fee schedule for them, which remains an equitable allocation of reasonable fees that is not unfairly discriminatory.
-Changes to the tier ranges for fees charged ADRs and Closed-end Funds were made based on a review of the number and size of companies in the existing tier ranges and their historic use of listing-related services, which is not an unreasonable nor an unfairly discriminatory method to set fees.
+In addition, because ADRs are foreign private issuers, which currently pay a maximum listing of additional shares fee of \$7,500, it is appropriate to charge ADRs a lower allinclusive annual fee than a domestic company, which could pay a listing of additional shares fee of up to \$65,000.
+On the other hand, Nasdaq believes that it is no longer appropriate to grant a preference for listing of additional shares fees to foreign private issuers other than ADRs, because Nasdaq is generally the primary listing for such companies and other exchanges charge additional listing fees for these companies in the same manner as domestic companies.
+As a result, Nasdaq proposes that foreign private issuers other than ADRs pay the same all-inclusive annual fee as domestic issuers, even though they are subject to a lower listing of additional shares fee under the current fee schedule.
+Nasdaq would continue to base its fees for these companies only on the shares issued and outstanding in the United States, however, so to the extent a foreign private issuer has another listing, it would only pay fees on those shares that trade on Nasdaq.
+As a result, Nasdaq believes it is an equitable allocation of reasonable fees and not unfairly discriminatory to require foreign private issuers, other than ADRs, pay allinclusive fees on the same schedule as domestic companies.
+In addition, in light of the historic benefit provided to foreign private issuers by way of a lower listing of additional shares fee, Nasdaq believes it is not unreasonable nor unfairly discriminatory to maintain that benefit until the existing annual fee schedule is completely phased out in 2018.